• Skip to primary navigation

 • Basil Cashew Pesto

-• A great recipe for using up basil
+• This homemade cashew pesto is a great recipe for using up a glut of basil.

-• Cheese – parmesan is the traditional cheese used in pesto, and for good reason – it adds a great saltiness and richness to the pesto.
-For an alternative, I sometimes use a sharp mature cheddar instead.
+• Cheese – parmesan or pecorino.
+This adds a saltiness and richness to the pesto.
+For a cheaper alternative, I often use a sharp mature cheddar instead.
 It tastes slightly more cheesy, but is still delicious.

 Ingredients needed to make the recipe in a ceramic bowl.